Rahma5983/JaipurUnveiled_MyFavouriteCity_Project1_L-T/README.md

 ### Prerequisites
 - A modern web browser (Chrome, Firefox, Edge, Safari)
-- Optional: Node.js & npm (if any build tools are used)

 ### Run as a Static Site (recommended if this is a plain HTML/CSS/JS project)
 1. Clone the repository: